 The file size may not exceed 10 Mb.

 Your full name, e-mail address and application number must be stated on the first page of your portfolio.

 Indicate if the work has been produced independently or in collaboration.

 Specify if some of the work has been produced during an internship or while working as a professional.

 Make sure to strictly follow the requirements above otherwise your application will be marked as ineligible.

 You should submit a motivation letter where you state why you want to enroll in the course.
 The text should be maximum 400 words.
 Specify why you want to participate in the chosen workshops and in which order and how it is relevant for you and your development.
 The number of places in each workshop is limited.
 The motivation letter can be included in the beginning of your portfolio or submitted as a separate document.

 Your digital portfolio and motivation letter must be sent by email directly to Umeå School of Architecture.

 The portfolio e-mail address is email@example.com .
 In the subject line, please write “SUMMERCOURSE” followed by your name.

 Motivation letter / portfolio is to be sent in at latest the same day as the deadline to pay tuition fees or prove the right to exemption.
-For the Summer course 2021, the last day is March 30th 2021.
+For the Summer course 2021, the applications deadline has been extended.